Red Prawn Durian

 Description/Taste

-Red Prawn durians are a smaller variety that has an oval to oblong, elongated shape with curved edges, sometimes tapering at both ends.
-The surface of the fruit’s shell is generally covered in thick, short, and sharp spikes that are widely spaced, but depending on the climate, the fruits may vary slightly in appearance.
-The shell is also a distinct pale brown, often displaying a dusting of light gray and faint lavender overtones.
+Red Prawn durians are a smaller varietal with an oval to oblong, football-like shape.
+The fruit notably has tapered, somewhat pointed ends, and the shell is generally covered in thick, short, and sharp spikes that are widely spaced.
+The shell is also a distinct pale brown, often displaying layers of light gray and faint lavender tones.
 In regions outside of its native climate, the shell will turn greener.
 The shell is very thick and difficult to open, but encased in the spongy, dense core are multiple lobes of aromatic flesh.
-The pieces of flesh are nestled into tightly packed chambers, displaying a slight curve, and the membranes covering the flesh are smooth and thin.
-The flesh ranges from light orange, pale pink, cream-colored to salmon and often showcases mottling of pink, light orange, and cream hues.
+The flesh is nestled into tightly packed chambers, displaying a slight curve, and the membranes covering the flesh are smooth, thin, and delicate.
+Red Prawn flesh can be easily ruptured by simple handling, and care should be taken not to jostle the fruits when opening.
+The flesh ranges in color from light orange, pale pink, cream-colored, pale orange to salmon hues and often showcases a mottled to variegated blend of these shades.
 Red Prawn durians are known for their creamy, sticky, smooth, and fibreless flesh, encasing small to medium-sized seeds.
-The flesh has a sweet, fruity, and subtly bitter, fermented taste with red wine, berry, and chocolate-like nuances.
+When opened, the fruits emit a soft, floral, sweet scent, which is considered milder than other varieties.
+The flesh is edible raw and has a sweet, fruity, and subtly bitter, fermented taste with red wine, berry, and chocolate-like nuances.

 Seasons/Availability